The Holocaust in Hungary: Number of survivors

-Around 119,000 Jews were liberated in Budapest (25,000 in the small "international" ghetto, 69,000 in the big ghetto, and 25,000 hiding with false papers), as were 20,000 camp survivors and 5,000 forced labourers.
+According to Randolph Braham around 119,000 Jews were liberated in Budapest (25,000 in the small "international" ghetto, 69,000 in the big ghetto, and 25,000 hiding with false papers), as were 20,000 camp survivors and 5,000 forced labourers.
 Randolph Braham estimated that just over 564,000 Hungarian Jews died between 1941 and 1945.
-From over 800,000 Jews living within Hungary's borders in 1941–1944, about 255,500 are thought to have survived.
+He claims from over 800,000 Jews living within Hungary's borders in 1941–1944, about 255,500 are thought to have survived.

-Holocaust Commemoration
+Holocaust commemoration

 Holocaust memorialization and commemoration have taken place in Hungary through memorials and museums.

 The House of Fates is a controversial Holocaust museum in Budapest.
 Construction on the $23 million museum was completed in 2015.
 However, the museum has not opened due to controversy surrounding its content.
-One CNN article described the House of Fates as “whitewashing the country's role in the Holocaust” to advance what is feared to be the right-wing government’s effort to promote a revisionist Holocaust history.
-In 2019, the chair of the International Holocaust Remembrance Association stated that “the IHRA Plenary agreed to appoint a group of IHRA experts to provide input or suggestions to the international advisory boards of the House of Fates museum.”
+One CNN article described the House of Fates as "whitewashing the country's role in the Holocaust" to advance what is feared to be the right-wing government’s effort to promote a revisionist Holocaust history.
+In 2019, the chair of the International Holocaust Remembrance Association stated that "the IHRA Plenary agreed to appoint a group of IHRA experts to provide input or suggestions to the international advisory boards of the House of Fates museum."
 The museum remains unopened.